-There are no standard criteria or legal definitions to classify a food as a superfood at this time.
-Most superfoods are plant-based.
+No standard criteria or legal definitions classify any food as a superfood at this time.
+However, most superfoods are plant-based.

-Superfoods are not magic cure-all foods.
+Superfoods are not cure-all foods.
 Dietitian Penny Kris-Etherton explains:

 "A lot of people have unrealistic expectations about these foods, thinking they'll be protected from chronic diseases and health problems.
 They may eat one or two of these nutrient-dense foods on top of a poor diet."

-Including superfoods in your daily intake is great but not if you are not consuming a healthy, balanced diet overall.
-It is better to eat a "super diet" than to concentrate on individual foods.
+Including superfoods as part of daily nutritional intake is great but only when consuming a healthy, balanced diet overall.
+Eat a "super diet" rather than to concentrate on individual foods.

 The higher levels of flavonoids in berries have been shown to lower the risk of a heart attack.
 A few commonly identified superfood berries include acai berries, blueberries, raspberries, tart cherries, cranberries, and goji berries.

-Acai berries are small, dark purple berries grown in South America.
+- Acai berries: These are small, dark purple berries grown in South America.
 They contain 19 amino acids and many antioxidants.

-Goji berries are a small red berry native to Asia that are high in vitamin C and E, along with many different types of flavonoids.
+- Goji berries: These are a small red berry native to Asia that are high in vitamin C and E, along with many different types of flavonoids.
 They are frequently used in Eastern medicine to help treat diabetes and high blood pressure and maintain eye, liver, and kidney health.

 A few studies have shown that soy may prevent age-related memory loss.
-Soy isoflavones are also known to decrease bone loss and increase bone mineral density during menopause.
-They have been reported to reduce menopausal symptoms.
+Soy isoflavones might also reduce bone loss and increase bone mineral density during menopause, as well as decreasing menopausal symptoms.

-A study published in the Journal of Physiological Anthropology looked at the effects of green tea, white tea, and water consumption on stress levels in 18 students.
+A study published in the Journal of Physiological Anthropology examined the effects of green tea, white tea, and water consumption on stress levels in 18 students.

-The study suggested that both green and white tea had a lowering effect on stress levels and that white tea had an even greater effect.
-Larger studies need to be conducted to confirm this possible health benefit.
+The study suggested that both green and white tea had reduced stress levels and that white tea had an even greater effect.
+Larger studies are necessary to confirm this possible health benefit.

 Green tea may also have an anti-arthritic effect by suppressing overall inflammation.

-One cup of kale provides 550 micrograms of vitamin K, equivalent to over 680 percent of our daily needs.
+One cup of kale provides 550 micrograms (mcg) of vitamin K, equivalent to over 680 percent of a person's daily needs.
 Kale and other leafy greens are high in fiber and water content, both of which help to prevent constipation and promote regularity and a healthy digestive tract.

-The component in chocolate specifically responsible for these benefits is cacao powder, derived from cacao beans.
-Keep in mind that chocolate may have added ingredients — such as excess sugar — that could negate these benefits.
+The component in chocolate specifically responsible for these benefits is cacao powder.
+Manufacturers derive this from cacao beans.
+Bear in mind that chocolate may have added ingredients, such as added sugar, that might negate these benefits.

 Wine and grapes

-Resveratrol, the polyphenol found in wine that made it famously "heart healthy" is found in the skins of red grapes.
+Resveratrol, the polyphenol found in wine that made it famously "heart healthy", is present in the skins of red grapes.

 A few studies have shown promise that resveratrol can protect against diabetic neuropathy and retinopathy.
 These are conditions caused by poorly controlled diabetes where vision is severely affected.

-One study in which diabetic rats were treated with resveratrol for two weeks found that it reduced the effects of neural changes and damage associated with diabetic neuropathy.
+One 2013 study found that it reduced the effects of neural changes and damage associated with diabetic neuropathy.

 Researchers have also found resveratrol to be beneficial for treating Alzheimer's disease, relieving hot flashes and mood swings associated with menopause, and improving blood glucose control.
 However, large studies using human subjects are still needed to confirm these findings.

-Another flavonoid found in grapes known as quercetin is a natural anti-inflammatory that appears to reduce the risk of atherosclerosis and protect against the damage caused by LDL cholesterol in animal studies.
-Quercetin may have the added bonus of anti-cancer effects.
-However, more studies are needed using human subjects before these results can be confirmed.
+Another flavonoid that occurs in grapes, quercetin, is a natural anti-inflammatory that appears to reduce the risk of atherosclerosis and protect against the damage caused by LDL cholesterol in animal studies.
+Quercetin may also have effects that act against cancer.

-Although wine does contain antioxidants, keep in mind that eating grapes would provide the same benefit, along with additional fiber.
-The American Heart Association recommends that alcoholic beverages should be limited to no more than two drinks per day for men and one drink per day for women.
+Although wine does contain antioxidants, keep in mind that eating grapes would provide the same benefit alongside additional fiber.
+The American Heart Association recommends that people limit alcoholic beverages to no more than two drinks per day for men and one drink per day for women.

-These foods can be incorporated into a healthy diet when available, but do not go breaking the bank or searching the globe trying to find them.
+A person can incorporate these foods into a varied healthy diet when available.
+However, do not overspend or search too widely trying to find them.

-The secret is that any leafy green vegetable or berry commonly found in your grocery store will provide many of the same benefits found in the premium priced superfoods.
+The secret is that any leafy green vegetable or berry in a grocery store will provide many of the same benefits an individual will find in the premium-priced superfoods.

 Buy your produce in season and from local sources to ensure the highest nutrient content.
-Do not discount your ordinary apple or carrot either; all fruits and vegetables should be referred to as superfoods.
-Keep in mind that the more processed foods you can replace with whole foods such as fruits or vegetables, the healthier you will be.
+Do not discount the humble apple or carrot either — all fruits and vegetables are essentially superfoods.

 These tips can help you get more superfoods into your diet:

-- Eat the rainbow!
-Look at the colors on your plate.
+- Look at the colors on your plate.
 Is all of your food brown or beige?
 Then it is likely that antioxidant levels are low.
-Add in foods with rich color like kale, beets and berries
+Add in foods with rich color like kale, beets, and berries.

-- Make sure you have a fruit or a vegetable every time you eat, meals and snacks included
+- Make sure you have a fruit or a vegetable every time you eat, including meals and snacks.

-- Spice it up!
-Make turmeric, cumin, oregano, ginger, clove, and cinnamon your go-to spices to amp up the antioxidant content of your meals
+- Make turmeric, cumin, oregano, ginger, clove, and cinnamon your go-to spices to amp up the antioxidant content of your meals.

 - Snack on nuts, seeds (especially Brazil nuts and sunflower seeds) and dried fruit (with no sugar or salt added).